Project benefits: what are they and how to manage them

 That is why it is important to have a clear and structured benefit management process.

-To be successful, this must become standard practice for the organization, especially every time a new project is started.
+To be successful, this must become standard practice for the organization, especially every time a new project starts.

 During the life cycle of a project it may be necessary to change objectives, change priorities or redefine desired outcomes in light of changing circumstances.